STL2600/going-commando-talk/talk.md

 -> ## Mutt <-

-* Has everything your average email client has, and then some.
+* Has everything a basic email client has, and then some.
     - POP3/IMAP Support
     - MIME support
     - Encryption